There were many moving moments during Monday's annual Memorial Day Ceremony at Dulaney Valley Memorial Gardens, in Timonium.

 But some of the most poignant moments during the May 28 commemoration came in a presentation called "The Loved and Lost" — saluting the seven Marylanders who died in Afghanistan or elsewhere overseas between April 2011 and February of this year.
 Those honored are:

-The ceremony was held at the memorial garden's Circle of Immortals on a hot, but otherwise picture-perfect day, when bright sunlight and soft shadows fell across the fresh-mowed grass and hundreds of miniature American flags adorning the graves of veterans.
+His parents, Marc and Lauren, of Westminster were guests of honor at the ceremony, which was held at the memorial garden's Circle of Immortals on a hot, but otherwise picture-perfect day — when bright sunlight and soft shadows fell across the fresh-mowed grass, and hundreds of miniature American flags adorning the graves of veterans.

-The brief biographical sketches of the Marylanders honored at Monday's ceremony provided the several hundred people in attendance with specific and vivid human examples of a truth that more than one speaker addressed in his or her remarks.
+The brief biographical sketches of Seidler and the other half-dozen Marylanders posthumously honored at Monday's ceremony provided the several hundred people in attendance with specific and vivid human examples of a truth that more than one speaker addressed in his or her remarks.

-Rather, it's a remembrance of "the lost hopes and dreams and the lost human potential of all the men and women who have died in the service of their country."
+Rather, he said, it's a remembrance of "the lost hopes and dreams and the lost human potential of all the men and women who have died in the service of their country."